MarcoAlvesa/Lunar-Landing/README.md

 - **torch.autograd**: another module for training
      - **Variable**: to create variable from Torch
 - **collections (deque and namedtuple)**: used indeed during the training

+There are several parameters for the AI, the first one is:
+-**state_size**: this parameter represents the observation space, a 8-dimensional vector: the coordinates of the lander in x & y, linear velocities in x & y, angle, angular velocity, and two booleans that represent wether each leg is in contact with the ground or not.